 }

-Props are data passed from a parent component to a child component.
+Props are data passed from a parent to a child component.

 |---|---|---|